 Eventually the couple upped their game and were playing $600 000 worth of tickets in a single draw, sometimes taking up to 10 hours to sort through the tickets they had bought.
 Soon after the lottery was shut down and an investigation was launched but ultimately found that the Selbees had not broken any laws.

-Mr Selbee also kept all of the physical losing tickets which totaled nearly $18 million.
-The couple have since used their $8 million in profits to renovate their home and pay for the education of their children and grandchildren.
-Hollywood producers have bought the film rights to the Selbee's story.
+Mr Selbee also kept all of the physical losing tickets which totalled nearly $18 million.
+The couple has since used their $8 million in profits to renovate their home and pay for the education of their children and grandchildren.
+Hollywood producers have bought the film rights to Selbee's story.